Sam Kerr: 2022 AFC Asian Cup, India

-2023 FIFA Women's World Cup, Australia and New Zealand
+2023 FIFA World Cup, Australia and New Zealand

-On 3 July, it was announced that Kerr would captain the Matildas' 2023 FIFA Women's World Cup squad in her fourth World Cup appearance, this time on home soil.
+On 3 July, it was announced that Kerr would captain the Matildas' 2023 FIFA World Cup squad in her fourth World Cup appearance, this time on home soil.
 Kerr missed the opening match against Ireland as a result of a calf injury.
 The team announced that she would miss the first two pool matches, but subsequently there was speculation that she would miss all of them and possibly the whole tournament.
 Rumours emerged that the team deliberately understated the severity of the injury.
 She ultimately missed all three group games but could have taken the pitch against Canada if they needed her.
 With a comfortable 4–0 win, there was no need for her to play.

 Kerr made her first appearance in the 2023 World Cup in the 80th minute of the Matildas' win in the round of 16 clash with Denmark.
 She was again used as a substitute in the Australia's historic quarter-final victory over France, scoring a goal in the concluding penalty shootout.
 The team reached the World Cup semi-finals for the first time, facing England.
 Down a goal after the first half, Kerr equalized for Australia with her first goal of the tournament, but two subsequent English goals resulted in a 3–1 loss, thwarting the Matildas' hopes of reaching the final.
 Kerr's goal was widely praised as one of the best of the tournament thus far, and was later nominated for the FIFA Puskás Award for 2023.
-Due to her ACL injury in January 2024 the footballer was unable to participate in 2024 AFC Women's Olympic Qualifying Tournament's third round in February.
+Due to her ACL injury in January 2024 the footballer was unable to participate in 2024 AFC Olympic Qualifying Tournament's third round in February.
 She was still recovering when the Matildas 18-player Olympic squad for the Paris games was named in June.
 After an absence of almost two years, the striker returned to the Matildas on 25 October 2025 for a friendly match against Wales in Cardiff.

+2026 AFC Asian Cup, Australia

+On 1 March 2026, Kerr scored her first international goal following her return from ACL injury, netting the winner in Australia's 1–0 win over the Philippines in the 2026 Asian Cup.
+She scored the winning goal in a 2–1 victory over China on 17 March 2026, helping Australia to reach the tournament's final.
+She played in the final as Australia finished runners-up following a 1–0 loss against Japan on 21 March 2026.

+2026 FIFA Series, Kenya

+Called up to the Matildas squad for the 2026 FIFA Series, on 11 April 2026, Kerr scored in Australia's opening match in the tournament, a 5–0 win over Malawi in what was the first-ever meeting between the two sides at the senior level.